 No, quite the opposite.
 Affiliations with other health systems to expand the care that’s available in Helena is a strategic move to maintain independence and local decision-making, and better meet the needs of our community.
-The affiliation with HCI builds on St. Peter’s existing affiliation with University of Utah Health for other specialized services, including teleneurology and telestroke.
+The affiliation with Huntsman Cancer Institute builds on St. Peter’s existing affiliation with University of Utah Health for other specialized services, including teleneurology and telestroke.
 Partnering with world-class academic medical institutions and other regional health systems around specific specialties brings a higher level of care to our community without the need to become part of a larger health system.

 Will this affiliation restrict any cancer services or programs St. Peter’s currently offers?

 No. St. Peter’s will continue to determine which cancer services and programs will be offered locally.